lpmi-13/preact-starter/README.md

 ## Javascript :

-All the **javascript** files are transpiled with babel and use sourcemaps (in developpment) for a better and easier debugging _(what you see in the devtools is the original file and not the transpiled one)_
+All the **javascript** files are transpiled with babel and use sourcemaps (in development) for a better and easier debugging _(what you see in the devtools is the original file and not the transpiled one)_

 In case you want more informations about **devtools** : https://webpack.js.org/configuration/devtool/

-Feel free to use your owns in the _config.js_ file.
+Feel free to use your own in the _config.js_ file.

 ## Styles :